Skip to main content

 CommandArgumentsWhat it does

-identify{ userId?, email?, name? }Attach the current user’s identity to their feedback.
+identify{ userId?, email?, name? } · { jwt } · nullAttach the current user’s identity to their feedback (or null to clear on logout).

 triggerOpen the widget from your own UI.

-oneventName, callbackListen for submit or close.
+oneventName, callbackListen for submit, submit_error, or close.

 destroyRemove the widget and its listeners from the page.